fernandoPalluzzi/lstmContacts/README.md

                   data = ascore)
 ```

 The `ascore` object is a data.frame reporting the affinity values (attribute *affinity*) of each available molecular dynamics simulation.
 The attribute *y* is a binary vector equal to 0 if a given affinity value comes from a stable molecular dynamics simulation, and 1 if the value comes from an unstable simulation.
 The stability values are derived from the affinity time series cluster analysis (clusters 1 and 3 are stable, while clusters 2 and 4 are unstable).
 The criterion used to define the optimal cutpoint is the affinity value at which the equality between sensitivity and specificity is reached.
-This package allows also to compute point area under the ROC curve (AUC) values and related 95% confidence intervals.
+This package allows also to compute point area under the ROC curve (AUC) values and related 95% confidence intervals:

 ```
 Call: